 - a.
-Each school may send two teams per level per school to Pacific National Japan Bowl (this may change in 2024). - b.
-JASO will send one team from Level 3 and 4 to the National Japan Bowl in April, 2023. - c.
+Each school may send up to two teams per level per school to Pacific National Japan Bowl (this may change in 2025).
+(If each level and two teams per level, you will bring 6 teams total the most) - b.
+JASO will send one winning team from at least Level 4 but we are hoping to send one winning team from Level 3 to the National Japan Bowl in April, 2024 as long as the funding is available at the time of the competition. - c.
 All team members must be studying Japanese formally at the same high school for academic credit, and not as an extracurricular activity. - d.
 A team must have two or three students.
 One student is not a team.
 PNWJB strongly encourages schools to form a team of three students instead of two.